drposeidon0126/video_chat_app/packs/micro/negotiate/README.md

-# micro-upgrade
+# micro-negotiate

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test micro-upgrade` to execute the unit tests.
+Run `nx test micro-negotiate` to execute the unit tests.